 We are often limited by attention spans reducing our total learning time.
 Smart use of transitions between scenes can be a way to speed up the action and link together learning objectives in a seamless way.

 How to Use Sound To Convey New Information

 The 5th dimension of sound concerns how to convey additional information in much the same way camera angles and POV can convey meaning.
 Watch (and listen) how the writers and sound designers for A Quiet Place incorporated sound to tell their story.

-In learning videos, we often use sound effects to set the scene, adding depth and context to an office scene for example with the background hum associated with offices.
+In video-based training, we often use sound effects to set the scene, adding depth and context to an office scene for example with the background hum associated with offices.
 You can also explore using indicative sound effects (think ping!
 Or ding!) to draw the learner’s attention to key learning outcomes.